apache/hudi/website/versioned_docs/version-0.13.0/syncing_metastore.md

   'path' = '${db_path}/t1',
   'table.type' = 'COPY_ON_WRITE',  -- If MERGE_ON_READ, hive query will not have output until the parquet file is generated 'hive_sync.enable' = 'true',     -- Required.
 To enable hive synchronization 'hive_sync.mode' = 'hms',        -- Required.
-Setting hive sync mode to hms, default jdbc 'hive_sync.metastore.uris' = 'thrift://${ip}:9083' -- Required.
+Setting hive sync mode to hms, default hms.
+(Before 0.13, the default sync mode was jdbc.)
+  'hive_sync.metastore.uris' = 'thrift://${ip}:9083' -- Required.
 The port need set on hive-site.xml
 );